roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-02 ****** bydawn1958© This is a story about Susan, a teacher at Randall College who has lived an impeccable life and she placed a high value on her job.
+This is a story about Susan, a teacher at Randall College who has lived an impeccable life and she placed a high value on her job.
 She would be considered conservative and dressed that way so as to present a professional appearance to her students.
 In chapter one, she let her guard down and now a student is determined to make her pay a price for her mistake.

  CHAPTER TWO